Nikitha-13/Snake_Game/README.md

 2. Eat food pellets to increase your score.
 3. Avoid colliding with the snake's body or the game board boundaries.
 4. When the game ends, you can choose to quit or restart.

+If you have any queries feel free to contact me at pindinikitha00@gmail.com or at https://www.linkedin.com/in/Nikitha-pindi.

+Have a Great Learning :)